townie/fredrikaverpil.github.io/_posts/2015-12-30-install-centos-7-remotely-using-kickstart-and-grub.md

 Please note you should replace the URL in the entry to reflect the location of where your Kickstart file is at.

-Add any additional [boot options](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Installation_Guide/chap-anaconda-boot-options.html) at the end of the `linux` line of the boot stanza.
+Add any additional [boot options](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Installation_Guide/chap-anaconda-boot-options.html) at the end of the `linux` line of the boot stanza in the custom boot entry.
-For example, if you wish to monitor the installation via VNC, you will have to add VNC options as well as network options with statuc IP address.
+For example, if you wish to monitor the installation via VNC, you'll have to add VNC options as well as network options with statuc IP address.

 Make the custom entry the default choice in `/etc/default/grub`: